 We’ve talked about this many times before.
 Blaming others is not a sign of a responsible person.
 When you blame others, you act as if you are the victim and want others to pity you.

 Whining and complaining is another technique frequently used to avoid taking responsibility.
 It prevents you from making positive impacts on your life.
-It also stops you from moving towards success and living your desired life.
+It also stops you from moving toward success and living your desired life.

 Step 2: Learn not to take things personally